survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ...
 ```

-We have two separate entries, or **entry chunks**, now. `[name].js` of our existing `output.path` configuration will kick in based on the entry name and if you try to generate a build now (`npm run build`), you should see something along this:
+We have two separate entries, or **entry chunks**, now. `[name].js` of our existing `output.path` the configuration will kick in based on the entry name.
+If you try to generate a build now (`npm run build`), you should see something along this:

 ```bash
 Hash: 826dae8d1f861ff05cb8